New Brunswick NJ Prescription Drug Charges Lawyer

 Real Results For Real People Fighting Prescription Drug Charges

 We go above and beyond to deliver our clients the best possible results.
 Here is a review from a client whose case we recently handled:

-New Jersey Prescription Drug Charges
+New Jersey Prescription Drug Offenses

-Obtain by Deception or Forgery:
+Obtain by Fraud or Forgery:

 Possession of Prescription Drugs:

 - 4th Degree Felony – Possession of 5 or more dosages – punishable by up to 18 months in prison

 - Disorderly Persons Offenses – Possession of 4 or less dosages – punishable by up to 6 months in county jail.